googlemaps/android-maps-utils/README.md

 This repository includes a [demo app](demo) that illustrates the use of this library.

-The version that depends on the Maps SDK for Android can be found under the `gms` Gradle product flavor, while version that depends on the Maps SDK V3 BETA can be found under the `v3` Gradle product flavor.
-The active product flavor can be modified through Android Studio’s [“Build Variants”](https://developer.android.com/studio/run#changing-variant) toolbar options.

 To run the demo app, you'll have to:

 1. [Get a Maps API key](https://developers.google.com/maps/documentation/android-sdk/get-api-key)
 1. Open the file `local.properties` in the root project (this file should *NOT* be under version control to protect your API key)
 1. Add a single line to `local.properties` that looks like `MAPS_API_KEY=YOUR_API_KEY`, where `YOUR_API_KEY` is the API key you obtained in the first step
-1. Build and run the `gmsDebug` variant for the Maps SDK for Android version, or `v3Debug` for the Maps SDK v3 BETA version
+1. Build and run the `gmsDebug` variant for the Maps SDK for Android version

 ## Migration Guide